 2. Bring in lots of plant life.
 Break out of the formal floral arrangements and allow plant life to sprout up all over your venue and throughout your decor.
 Vines, various large leaf plants, twigs, even long dried branches.
 Play with ideas for your aisle.
 You may choose to have deep red leaves for your “petals,” or how about outlining the length of your aisle with vines?

 3. Nature isn’t neutral.
 Your warm and bold colors can be brought out all around your venue with surprise pops of color; an unexpected bloom in a corner vase of dried branches and berries for instance.
 Nature is full of brilliant colors, even in cool weather months.
 While a neutral color palette forms an excellent working base to build on, you aren’t limited to beige and brown.
 Look for ways to accent your theme with deeper hues outside the neutral family.

-Be creative with your small details like a bird’s nest added to your guest book table, a heart with an arrow through it made from soaked vines.
-Branches, twigs and interestingly shaped leaves add interest and spontaneity.
+Be creative with your small details, like a bird’s nest added to your guest book table, or a heart with an arrow through it made from soaked vines.
+Branches, twigs, and interestingly shaped leaves add interest and spontaneity.